Dhyey17/Desktop-Assistant/readme.md

 # Desktop Assistant

-A simple voice assistant that listens to your commands and responds using text-to-speech.
-Built using Python libraries
+A simple voice assistant that listens to your commands using your mic as input source and responds using text-to-speech.

 ## Features
 - Listens for spoken commands